premefeed/server/README.md

 ### API/Structure

 The API works similarly to any other REST API.
 However, because I'm lazy, the endpoints can seem a little redundant.
 We'll get to that though.

-Endpoints that return single objects will return something like the following:

 Information on each endpoint will be updated frequently below.

 ##### `/api/v1/item/title`
 Returns an item by its title.

 URL parameters:
     * title    :   The title of the item to find

 Example:

 `GET: premefeed.herokuapp.com/api/v1/item/title?title=Child of hell keychain`

 Data Returned:
 ```JSON